Transforming negative sentiment into customer loyalty

 So, how do you do it?

-To effectively manage negative customer experience, you need a good balance between empathy and practical business needs.
+To effectively manage negative customer experiences, you need a good balance between empathy and practical business needs.
 We recommend a three-tiered approach:

 In dealing with negative sentiment, don’t try to respond to everything.
 Focus first where you can do the most good.
 Start with helping customers who have the most serious concerns, or address issues that impact the greatest number ofpeople.

 To prioritize negative feedback, it helps to understand the severity of issues and customer sentiment across multiple channels — but that can be daunting.
-Gaining actionable insights with predictive analytics and sentiment analysis can make it easier to prioritize how you respond to customers, so you take the right action at the right time.
+Gaining actionable insights with machine learning and sentiment analysis can make it easier to prioritize how you respond to customers, so you take the right action at the right time.

 Giving customers personalized attention in moments that matter often motivates them to celebrate your brand with positive reviews, which can improve brand perception for thousands of other customers.